 When Mary Ross Brown died in October 1896 at age 87, the Geneva Republican reported that as a child of five years, she had been in the blockhouse in August 1813 at Fort Sandusky, Ohio (actually the name had been changed by then to Fort Stephenson).
 There U.S. forces, including her father Angus Ross, held off a much larger attacking force of British regulars and their Native allies.

-Kane County, named for one of Illinois’ most ardent pro-slavery advocates, Elijah Kent Kane, was birthed via a partition from LaSalle County.
-Kane abutted Cook County to the east, the latter named for Daniel Pope Cook.
-Cook, like Kent, was one of the framers of Illinois’ first Constitution in 1818.
+Kane County, named for one of Illinois’ most ardent pro-slavery advocates, Elias Kent Kane, was birthed via a partition from LaSalle County.
+Kane abutted Cook County to the east, the latter county named for Daniel Pope Cook.
+Cook was active in Illinois’ campaign for statehood.
+He also handily defeated Kane to keep his seat as Illinois’ first U.S. Congressman.
 Cook was a vehement opponent of slavery and was instrumental in preserving Illinois Territory’s prohibition of slavery that dated to the Ordinance of 1787.
-Cook and his allies narrowly thwarted Kane’s attempt to flaunt Article 6 of the Ordinance of 1787 passed on July 13th, 1787.
+Cook joined with the faction that included future Governor Edward Coles to narrowly thwart Kane’s attempt to flaunt Article 6 of the Ordinance of 1787 passed on July 13th, 1787.
 This “Julyteenth” date is crucial as the Thirteenth Amendment to the U.S. Constitution, passed in 1865 outlawing slavery throughout the U.S., quotes verbatim from Article 6.

 Geneva has three buildings listed on the Historic American Buildings Survey (HABS).
 Two were built as residences but later repurposed.
 Charles B. Wells house is one of the homes repurposed into a hospital and then into shops.
 The Bristol Farmhouse that may have started as two identical structures became a factory.
 James Brown donated the stone for Augustus Conant’s Unitarian Church, Geneva’s third HABS structure that both remains and retains its original purpose.